 - Parmesan cheese: Adding some parmesan makes all the difference here and takes it to another level.
 It doesn’t make it taste cheesy but adds a richness and umami that can’t be beat.
 Make sure to use block form and grate it yourself.
 Definitely do not use the shelf-stable variety.

 - Fresh garlic: This is totally optional.
 You do not need to add garlic to this unless you love it and particularly want a garlic pesto butter.
 I love it with the garlic and add up to 3 cloves depending on how I’m using it (that’s in addition to the garlic already in the pesto).
 That amount makes it the strength of a good garlic bread.
-This butter is still lovely without the extra garlic.
+This butter is still fantastic without the extra garlic.

 Note: If making your pesto from scratch, the parmesan and garlic are used in that and then again in creating the butter itself.
 In this case, you can add the additional cheese and garlic to the pesto as your making it.